armno/omfg-android-101/readme.md

 learning android app dev (again!) from [a tutorial at raywenderlich.com](http://www.raywenderlich.com/78576/android-tutorial-for-beginners-part-2).

-(i don't like java. just fyi.
-(5 years ago i would say _i hate java_). but it seems to be the only choice here.)

 ## random notes taken.

 - created an app from "Blank Activity" template.